emdgroup/foundry-dev-tools/docs/getting_started/cli.md

 # CLI

-The required dependencies for the CLI can be installed with `pip install 'foundry-dev-tools[cli]'`.

 ## The info command

 This is a quick way to find out, if your environment is correctly setup to use Foundry DevTools.